nodejscn/node-api-cn/process/process_stderr.md

 stream) unless fd `2` refers to a file, in which case it is a [Writable][] stream.

-Note: `process.stderr` differs from other Node.js streams in important ways, see [note on process I/O][] for more information.
+*Note*: `process.stderr` differs from other Node.js streams in important ways, see [note on process I/O][] for more information.